-It is clearly stated in the above verse that Allah, Who created time, is unbound by it.
+The above verse clearly emphasizes that Allah Who created time is unbound by it.
 Man, on the other hand, is bound by time that Allah ordains.
 As in the verse, man is even incapable of knowing how long he stayed in his sleep.
 In such a state, to assert that time is absolute [just like the materialists do in their distorted mentality], would be very unreasonable.

 It is also important to consider society's distorted understanding of destiny.
 This distorted conviction presents the superstitious belief that Allah has determined a "destiny" for every man, but sometimes that people can change these destinies.
-For instance, speaking of a patient who's recovered from a fatal disease, people make superficial statements like, "He defeated his destiny."
+For instance, speaking of a patient who's returned from death's door, people make superficial statements like, "He defeated his destiny."
 Yet no one is able to change his destiny.
-The person who recovers is destined not to die then.
+The person who turns from death's door is destined not to die then.
 Again, it's the destiny of those people to deceive themselves by saying, "I defeated my destiny" and maintain such a mindset.

 Destiny is the eternal knowledge of Allah.
 And for Allah, Who knows the whole time as a single moment and Who prevails over the whole time and space, everything is determined and finished in its destiny.

 We also understand from what is related in the Qur'an that time is one for Allah: some incidents that appear to happen to us in the future are related in the Qur'an in such a way that they already took place long before.
 For instance, the verses that describe the account that people are to give to Allah in the hereafter are related as events which already occurred long ago: